LachezarTsK/Reconstruct-Original-Digits-from-English/README.md

-**An unambiguous query, example**
+**An unambiguous query, example.**

 Input: “zooneerzeroorezzero”, with letters ordered properly and words separated, it is “zero one zero zero zero”.

 If the key letter that is used for the current query is “z”, then we know that its frequency is 4.
 And the letter “z” is not shared among any other digits.
 So, we can be sure that we can also take 4 of “e”, 4 of “r” and 4 of “o” without the danger of taking more / less than needed of these letters for the current query.
 Thus, at the current query, we form 4 of “zero”.

-Another key consideration is that a letter can be unambiguous either in absolute or in relative terms.
+**Another key consideration is that a letter can be unambiguous either in absolute or in relative terms.**

 A letter is unambiguous in absolute terms, when it occurs only in one digit, in general.
 As an example, the letter “z” occurs only in “zero” and not in any other digit.